-The secret to the intense mushroom flavor in this recipe is that not only are mushrooms themselves part of the mix, but the risotto is cooked with mushroom-flavored broth.
-In order to use dried porcini mushrooms—or any dried mushrooms for that matter—you have to reconstitute them by allowing them to sit in hot water for a few minutes, absorbing that water and plumping up.
+The secret to the intense mushroom flavor in this wild mushroom risotto recipe?
+Not only are mushrooms themselves part of the mix, but the risotto is cooked with mushroom-flavored broth.
+See, in order to use dried porcini mushrooms—or any dried mushrooms, for that matter—you have to reconstitute them by allowing them to sit in hot water for a few minutes, absorbing the water and plumping up.
 Then the mushrooms are ready to cook with, and you have all this flavorful liquid as a by-product.
 By all means, take advantage of it.
 Here, it works as a flavor booster to the chicken stock, but you can also use it as the base of a wonderful soup or sauce.–Giada De Laurentiis

 - Quick Glance